ChristianGim/CMB-PAInT/README.md

 Exceptionally, for very low resolution cases ($N_{\mathrm{side}}$ = 8, 16, 32), any program can import the **CMB_PAInT** class from CMB_PAInT.py.

+Once the package is imported, the code can follow the 3 steps: compute covariance matrix, do cholesky, and inpaint the input map (see example jupyter notebook).

 # Ouput examples (Jupyter Notebook)